owasp-modsecurity/website/content/blog/2024-09-02-owasp-modsecurity-new-versions.md

 As you can see the second `[client]` field was removed.

 ##### v2 #2 - added a new MULTIPART HEADER check
 See [PR #3226](https://github.com/owasp-modsecurity/ModSecurity/pull/3226).
-For multipart requests, the engine checks that the header cannot contain non-ascii characters.
-This is a bit similar like CRS's [PR #3796](https://github.com/coreruleset/coreruleset/pull/3796) but on the engine's level.
+For multipart requests, the engine checks that the header does not contain invalid characters.
+This is similar to CRS's [PR #3796](https://github.com/coreruleset/coreruleset/pull/3796) but on the engine's level.
 For more details, see the related [blog post](https://coreruleset.org/20240829/crs-versions-4.6.0-and-3.3.6-have-been-released/).

 ##### Contributors: